Teplitsa/Leyka/README.txt

 = 3.23 =
 * New: now there's an option to allow turning off all nonce checks on public requests handling.
 * New: the Dashboard banner changed.
+* New: now Payment settings admin page has Gateways list sorted.
 * Fix: now each CP rebill callback handler automatically fixes the inactive subscription bug for its respective CP subscription.
+* Fix: now placeholders in the Terms pages content are properly auto-replaced.
 * Fix: small fixes.

 = 3.22 =